-The Hungarian Revolution and its discontents
+The Hungarian revolution and its discontents

-István Rév talks with Ivan Krastev at the Vienna Humanities Festival 2017
+István Rév talks with Ivan Krastev at the Vienna Humanities Festival 2017.

 On 23 September 2017, István Rév, Professor of History and Political Science at the Central European University and Director of the Open Society Archives, presented the different perceptions, receptions, and interpretations of the 1956 Revolution in Hungary in a conversation with Ivan Krastev (IWM) — an entry point for understanding the contemporary politics in the country.
+Watch the full debate: